robotjaol/thermal_cam_HVAC/README.md

 In this diagram, I use Arduino to transmit and adjust values back to many devices

-#### For Wiring Universal Remote
+#### For Wiring Mini PC to Universal Remote
 ![Diagram](doc/img/ur_trigger.png)

-The trigger diagram is used to generate triggers for the Arduino transmitter to adjust values transmitted to other devices, using RX TX.
+The communication diagram is used to generate triggers for the Arduino transmitter to adjust values transmitted to other devices, using W5500.

 ### Component You need it for this Project